MohsenBahaeddini/FaceSpace/README.md

 ### No Sign in for you!

 If someone is already signed in, they should not be able to see the signin page.
 Prevent this from happening.

-### Stretch Goals

-Here are some other features that you could add to the app. _None of these have any solutions._

-- Users can sign out
-- User can add/remove friends. _This should update the friends array of both users.
-Being friends is reciprocal._
-- If a user adds a friend, they are not automatically added.
-The other user needs to accept this first. _It would be useful to create a new array of `pendingFriends` in the user object._
-- A sign up page... that does exactly what you would expect.
-- Don't like the orange theme, change it.
-Flex your CSS muscles!!
-- What else can you think of?